ca-la/bin/src/published-types/README.md

 # published-types

-Any exports from `index.ts` will become available in the `@cala/api-types` package on npm on every API master build run.
+Any exports from `index.ts` will become available in the `@cala/api-types` package on npm on every API `main` build run.

 ## Caveats